-For Information About See the Following Getting started with Sun ONE Web Server, including hands-on exercises that introduce server basics and features (recommended for first-time users) Getting Started Guide Performing installation and migration tasks: Installation and Migration Guide Installing Sun ONE Web Server and its various components, supported platforms, and environments • Migrating from Sun ONE Web Server 4.1 or 6.0 to Sun ONE Web Server 6.1
+For Information About See the Following Getting started with Sun ONE Web Server, including hands-on exercises that introduce server basics and features (recommended for first-time users) Getting Started Guide Performing installation and migration tasks: Installing Sun ONE Web Server and its various components, supported platforms, and environments Migrating from Sun ONE Web Server 4.1 or 6.0 to Sun ONE Web Server 6.1 Installation and Migration Guide Note: If you have the Sun Java TM Enterprise System 1 installed on your system and you want to upgrade the Sun ONE Web Server 6.1 that is part of Sun Java Enterprise System 1 to Sun ONE Web Server 6.1 SP2, you must use the Java Enterprise System (JES) installer to perform the upgrade.
+Do not use the separate component installer included with Sun ONE Web Server 6.1 SP2.

-For Information About See the Following Performing the following administration tasks: Administrator's Guide Using the Administration and command-line interfaces Configuring server preferences Using server instances Monitoring and logging server activity Using certificates and public key cryptography to secure the server Configuring access control to secure the server Using JavaTM 2 Platform, Enterprise Edition (J2EETM platform) security features Deploying applications Managing virtual servers Defining server workload and sizing the system to meet performance needs Searching the contents and attributes of server documents, and creating a text search interface Configuring the server for content compression Configuring the server for web publishing and content authoring using WebDAV Using programming technologies and APIs to do the following: Programmer's Guide Extend and modify Sun ONE Web Server Dynamically generate content in response to client requests • Modify the content of the server
+For Information About See the Following Performing the following administration tasks: Administrator's Guide Using the Administration and command-line interfaces Configuring server preferences Using server instances Monitoring and logging server activity Using certificates and public key cryptography to secure the server Configuring access control to secure the server Using Java[TM] 2 Platform, Enterprise Edition (J2EE[TM] platform) security features Deploying applications Managing virtual servers Defining server workload and sizing the system to meet performance needs Searching the contents and attributes of server documents, and creating a text search interface Configuring the server for content compression Configuring the server for web publishing and content authoring using WebDAV Using programming technologies and APIs to do the following: Programmer's Guide Extend and modify Sun ONE Web Server • Dynamically generate content in response to client requests Modify the content of the server

-For Information About See the Following Creating custom Netscape Server Application Programmer's Interface (NSAPI) plugins NSAPI Programmer's Guide Implementing servlets and JavaServer Pages $^{\text{TM}}$ (JSP $^{\text{TM}}$ ) technology in Sun ONE Web Server Programmer's Guide to Web Applications Editing configuration files Administrator's Configuration File Reference Guide Tuning Sun ONE Web Server to optimize performance Performance Tuning, Sizing, and Scaling Guide
+For Information About See the Following Creating custom Netscape Server Application Programmer's Interface (NSAPI) plugins NSAPI Programmer's Guide Implementing servlets and JavaServer Pages TM (JSP TM) technology in Sun ONE Web Server Programmer's Guide to Web Applications Editing configuration files Administrator's Configuration File Reference Guide Tuning Sun ONE Web Server to optimize performance Performance Tuning, Sizing, and Scaling Guide